 Section 4.E: Annual Capacity Determination: Any change in the School's approved maximum school enrollment capacity must be achieved through the amendment of this Charter.
-If a change in its maximum school enrollment capacity is desired for an upcoming school year during the term of this Charter, the School must provide notice to the Sponsor of the proposed change in school enrollment capacity and the facts supporting that request no later than February

-28 prior to the school year in which the increased capacity is requested.
+If a change in its maximum school enrollment capacity is desired for an upcoming school year during the term of this Charter, the School must provide notice to the Sponsor of the proposed change in school enrollment capacity and the facts supporting that request no later than February 28 prior to the school year in which the increased capacity is requested.
 The Sponsor shall consider the provisions of Section 1002.33(10), Florida Statutes, when determining whether to approve a requested change in school enrollment capacity.
 Modification of the contract_capacity shall not exceed fifteen percent (15%) of the capacity identified in the charter maximum school enrollment capacity shall not exceed the maximum capacity established by any applicable certificate of occupancy, certificate of use, fire permit or applicable provision of Article IX, Section 1 of the Florida Constitution or any other law or rule that is applicable to the School.

-Section 4.F: Admissions and Enrollment Plan: The School will be responsible for its enrollment process and shall admit and enroll students residing in the school district in accordance with Section 13C of the School's Application (Appendix 1) and Section 1002.33(10), Florida Statutes.
-Students who are at-risk of academic failure, as defined in Florida Statutes, shall be an enrollment priority of the School.
+Section 4.F: Admissions and Enrollment Plan: The School will be responsible for its enrollment process and shall admit and enroll students residing in the school district in accordance with Section 1002.33(10), Florida Statutes.
 Informational meetings will be held by the School to inform interested parents/guardians of the mission of the School, the registration process, and required contractual obligations.
 The School will provide this information to parents/guardians in English as well as in other languages (e.g., Spanish, Haitian-Creole).

 Section 4.F.1: Student Eligibility and Enrollment Preferences: The School agrees to enroll an eligible student by accepting a timely application, unless the number of applications exceed the stated capacity of the School, class, grade, level or building as agreed to in Appendix 1.
 In such case, all applicants shall have an equal chance of being admitted through a random selection process.
-In future years, the time frame for accepting applications shall be mutually agreed to by the Sponsor and the School, The School's enrollment plan shall comply with the following eligibility and enrollment considerations:
+In future years, the time frame for accepting applications shall be mutually agreed to by the Sponsor and the School.
+The School's enrollment plan shall comply with the following eligibility and enrollment considerations: